safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 ## 5. Propose the transaction to the service <a name="propose-transaction"></a>

-Once we have the Safe transaction object we need to share it with the other owners of the Safe so they can sign it.
+Once we have the Safe transaction object we can share it with the other owners of the Safe so they can sign it.
 To send the transaction to the Safe Transaction Service we need to call the method `proposeTransaction` from the Safe Service Client instance and pass an object with the properties:
 - `safeAddress`: The Safe address.
 - `safeTransaction`: The Safe transaction object returned from the method `createTransaction`.
-Make sure that this object includes the signature of the owner who is proposing it.
+Make sure that this object includes the signature of the owner which is proposing it.
 - `safeTxHash`: The Safe transaction hash, calculated by calling the method `getTransactionHash` from the Safe Core SDK.
 - `senderAddress`: The Safe owner proposing the transaction.